KreakTech/.github/profile/README.md

 Welcome to KreakTech!

 To start off,<br>
-The team members and their correspodnign roles are as follows:
+The team members and their corresponding roles are as follows:

 Alhassan Raad Jassim Al-badri ([@alhassanbilkent](https://github.com/alhassanbilkent))<br>